rohithegde/melt-data-generator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released into the public domain under the Unlicense - see the [LICENSE](LICENSE) file for details.
+You can use it however you want without any restrictions or attribution requirements.